kassane/qml_zig/README.md

 `zig build Cells` - Cells example from QML Tute, click a color to change the text

-`zig build Button` - super basic Button example
+`zig build Button` - Button with 2-way comms to the Zig code

+`zig build Particle` - Particle system example